ArturSkrzeta/K-Nearest-Neighbors-with-Numpy-and-Math/README.md

     - training samples - each sample is the set of featrues <br>
     - training labels - for each training sample we have label assigned based on the sample's features <br>
     - test samples - based on test samples we want to predict labels using trained model --> WE'RE GETTING PREDICTION SET AS OUTCOME <br>
-    - test labels - we are using test labels to compare them with PREDICTION OUCOME --> WE'RE GETTING THE ASSESSMENT OF MODEL RELIABILITY <br>
+    - test labels - we are using test labels to compare them with PREDICTION OUCOME --> WE'RE GETTING THE ASSESSMENT OF THE MODEL RELIABILITY <br>
   </li>
   <li>The trained model classifies previously unseen data to the corresponding label.
     <br>